fbpx

 Transcriptions

-One thing that I mentioned earlier is transcription services.
-So I’m really passionate about transcribing your audio because there are so many benefits to it.
-This includes accessibility, searchability, and providing another resource for your listeners.
+I’m really passionate about transcribing your podcast audio because there are so many benefits to it.
+It improves accessibility, searchability, and it provides another resource for your listeners.

 Guest Gifting